- In the content repository under the folder /Company Home/Data Dictionary/Web Scripts Extensions

 - In the classpath under the folder /alfresco/templates/webscripts

-A single Alfresco Content Services server can contain hundreds of web scripts, each implemented with multiple files.
+A single Alfresco content application server can contain hundreds of web scripts, each implemented with multiple files.
 To help manage all these web scripts, the Web Script Framework lets you organize web script component files into a hierarchical folder or package structure, similar to a Java package construct.
 Typically, the package name follows the reverse domain name pattern.
-For example, web scripts are all located in a folder named org/alfresco, which is reserved by Alfresco Content Services.
+For example, Alfresco's web scripts are all located in a folder named org/alfresco, which is reserved by Alfresco.